marwa-khafagy/music-manager/README.md

 # Spotify Playlist Manager

-This project is an application that allows users to log in using their Spotify account and automatically add their recently liked tracks of a specified genre(s) to a selected playlist.
+This project is an application that lets users log in with their Spotify account to automatically add recently liked tracks of specified genres to a chosen playlist.
 It interacts with the Spotify Web API to fetch the user's liked tracks, filter them by genre, and add unique tracks to an existing playlist.

 ## Technologies Used